 Pete Pierroy worked for Al Huble on and off for several years, beginning in 1917.

-Al Huble’s son Sam remembers Pete, who was a native man, tending to Annie and the kids when they had the flu right at the end of the First World War.
+Al Huble’s son Sam remembers Pete, who was an Indigenous man, tending to Annie and the kids when they had the flu right at the end of the First World War.
 Sam stated that Pete “saved their lives” when Annie was left alone with the kids at the homestead and could not even get firewood (in the middle of the winter) or milk the cows.